GabrielKozlowski/My_Website/README.md

-<h3>There are also programs such as Kalkulator, Price scrapper, Vat Calkulator, YouTube Informator or a program to calculate days from the date of birth.</h3>
+<h3>There are also programs such as
+Calculator, Price scrapper, Vat Calculator, YouTube Information or a program to calculate days from the date of birth.</h3>

 <img src="/static/images/programs_foto.png">